openedx/edx-documentation/en_us/shared/course_features/teams/teams_setup.rst

    teams associated with the deleted topic.

-**Types of Team Categories**
+**Types of Team Groups**

-There are several types of team categories that can be created, each of which behaves differently for both instructors and learners.
+There are several types of team group that can be created, each of which behaves differently for both instructors and learners.

-* **Open** sets up a team category where learner can create, join, leave, and see all teams within the category
+* **Open** sets up a team group where learner can create, join, leave, and see all teams within the group
 * **Public managed** allows only course staff to control team creation and membership.
   Learners can see other teams but cannot join or leave their team.
 * **Private managed** allows only course staff to control team creation and membership.